Norfolk

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Critical safety procedures were missed, including failure to provide specific aftercare information and incomplete Thromboprophylaxis Risk Assessments, which should have flagged patient risk factors earlier.
+Concerns summary (AI summary) Critical safety procedures were missed, including failure to provide specific aftercare information and incomplete Thromboprophylaxis Risk Assessments, which should have flagged patient risk factors earlier.
 Discharge notes were also incomplete and checklists unfulfilled.